| Perugia

 is quite large by Umbrian standards (about 170,000 inhabitants) and is

-the home of two respected Universities.
+the home of two well-established Universities.
 However it is the concentration

 of Renaissance art and architecture as well as the pleasing ambience